 To decrease this risk:

-> - avoid using manure handling equipment for handling feeds, and if necessary wash before using for handling feed
+- avoid using manure handling equipment for handling feeds, and if necessary wash the equipment before using for handling feed

-> - lay out feed storage and manure handling sites to avoid common traffic routes
+- lay out feed storage and manure handling sites to avoid common traffic routes

 - design and build barns where cows do not cross feeding alleys